yvelikova/axway-open-docs/content/en/docs/apigtw_devops/promotion_example.md

 ### Deploy the configuration

 After all environment-specific fields have been selected, and appropriate values set for the development environment, the policy developer should deploy and test the updated configuration.
-For details on deploying to the group, see [Policy developer edits configuration and deploys in development environment](##edit-configuration).
 The deployment package (`.fed`) deployed to the **Dev Payment API Group** will contain the entries in the environment settings store, and the associated values suitable for the development environment.

 ### Environmentalize reference fields